hauserulrich/19FS_DBM17VZ_WEBP_KO/db-design/api.md

 return: statement object

-* in case of success, the teams are returned with id as an array of team objects
+* in case of success, the teams are returned with id and status as an array of team objects
 * in case of failure the statement holds error information

 Example: `teams`

 ### Remove team

-URL: teamremove.php?name=xxxx
+URL: teamremove.php?id=xy

 return: statement object